shukebeta/HappyNotes/README.md

 # HappyNotes

+Happy notes, happy life.
-A new Flutter project by a new Flutter programmer to help take public & private notes anytime anywhere
+This is a new Flutter project by a new Flutter programmer to help take public & private notes anytime anywhere.